 Masala Chai

-- Over medium heat, add the milk, black tea, chai masala, cardamom powder, lemongrass powder to the MEYER chef's pan and mix together.
-Let this mixture reach a boil (you will start seeing the bubbles form at the top of the pan).
-Use a wooden spoon to help prevent the milk from spilling over.
-Let the spoon sit on the edge of the pan.
-Once it reaches a foamy bubbling boil, reduce the heat and let it simmer for at least 10 minutes over low heat.
+- Over medium heat, add the water, black tea, chai masala, cardamom powder, lemongrass powder to a large saucepan and mix together.
+Let this mixture reach a boil (you will start seeing the bubbles form at the top of the pan)

 - Strain the chai and serve in your favorite mug!